edgecollective/edge-blog/projects/grassnomads/grassnomads_004.md

 Update: tested the 'original' code -- with microSD and LoRa broadcast -- with a resistance that results in a longer period -- approx 20 secs -- and it all seems to work!

+---

+Note -- looks as though various of the ESP8266 pins fluctuate on boot -- which may have been another issue affecting satellite pull-down, and now the TPL5110 pull- down.

+See "All ESP8266 pins oscillate at boot, except GPIO4 and GPIO5." & etc post, [here](https://electronics.stackexchange.com/questions/390139/tpl5110-doesnt-work-with-nodemcu) (same link as above)

+#